-Note: I’ve updated this post with more photos and info but also an easy-to-read format – enjoy.
+Note: I’ve updated this post with more photos and info but also an easy-to-read format, so enjoy.

-This 16-hour flight wasn’t great as the plane didn’t even have a TV screen in the usual seat in front…makes for an extremely long flight.
-The service wasn’t great with average food, even for plane fair.
-Decided not to fly with this airline again as it wasn’t a cheap flight.
+The 16-hour flight isn’t great as the plane doesn’t even have a TV screen in the usual seat in front…makes for an extremely long flight.
+The service isn’t great either with average food, even for plane fair.
+Won’t fly with this airline again as it isn’t even a cheap flight.